Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 2. including organic search results

-3. Partially interrupted by featured snippets and further questions
+3. partly interrupted by Featured Snippets and Other questions

-The Google AI Overview, on the other hand, appears prominently above or below the paid search results - but in any case before the organic results, which lose visibility as a result.
+In contrast, the Google AI Overview appears prominently above or below the paid search results – but in any case, before the organic results, which consequently lose visibility.

 Challenges